StochasticBiology/hypercube-hmm/README.md

 The code `hyperhmm-wrap.R` provides a function to call HyperHMM from R; `hypertraps-wrap.R` does the same for HyperTraPS.

 The analyses and figures in the associated manuscript are reproduced with the various `...-start.R` and `...-retrieve.R` scripts.
-If you want to run these, pull the `Data/` contents into the working directory first.
+If you want to run these, pull the `Data/` contents into the working directory first. *As of a 2023 update, the HyperHMM results in the paper are also produced with a single R script `hyperhmm-run.R` in the root directory.*

 Specifically, `double-approach-....R` compares HyperHMM and HyperTraPS, and `other-approaches-....R` compares HyperHMM, HyperTraPS, Oncotrees, MHN, and CBN (TRONCO).